GTCMT/DataToMusicAPI/tutorials/ICAD2017 Workshop.md

 ```

 ### Cloning Data Object
 This is where it gets a little confusing and tricky.
-Section ... described that calling the data object itself as function (i.e., `data(index)`) was used to get some value(s) or column(s) of the data object at the index.
+Section [Accessing Data (Basic)](#accessing-data--basic-) described that calling the data object itself as function (i.e., `data(index)`) was used to get some value(s) or column(s) of the data object at the index.
 Actually, this is creating a copy(s) of the data contents rather than returning the reference to the original data points.
 When we call the data object without passing any index values, like `data()`, it returns a copy of the entire data object.
 This is quite useful and essential for controlling the state of a complex sonification system, where you may have a data source mapped to multiple parameters with different transformations applied to them.
 By cloning a data object, any further changes in the original data would *not* reflect on the newly cloned object.

 ```javascript
 a = dtm.data(1, 2, 3); // Create a new object, as usual.